Life Membership, Non-Practising, and Honorary Membership Bylaws

 2. Bylaw 10 (c.1): Life Membership or Licensure

-These amendments will remove language that contravenes the BC Human Rights Code, clearly indicate if a member does not have practice rights, and clarify the professional obligations of non-practising members.
+These amendments will remove language that contravenes the BC Human Rights Code, clearly indicate if a member does not have practice rights, and clarify the professional obligations of non-practising and retired members.

 3. Bylaw 10 (c.2): Honorary Life Membership or Licensure and Bylaw 10 (d): Honorary Membership